What is Fibromyalgia?

 - Massage – can assist pain relief and help muscle relaxation

-- Acupuncture – can be helpful for the relief of your pain
+- Acupuncture – can be helpful for the comfort of your pain

 - Joint mobilisation – can improve muscle tightness, tenderness and joint stiffness